longqian95/IsoPkg/README.md

 ## Implementation detail:

 This package simply creates the `env_isolated_packages` folder in `~/.julia`.
-Then creates a folder (default is Julia version) for grouping the packages.
-Installing package will create an isolated environment in the activated group folder.
+Then creates a folder for grouping the packages.
+The folder name is called package group.
+The default group name is the current Julia version.
+Using `IsoPkg.switch_group(group_name)` to select the group name.
+Installing package will create an isolated environment in the folder with the activated group name.
 Before operating or loading a package, the corresponding environment will be activated automatically.
 The whole process is quite lightweight.
-You can even manually manage the folders in `~/.julia/env_isolated_packages` to manage the installed packages.
+You can even manually manage the folders in `~/.julia/env_isolated_packages` to manage the installed packages, such as deleting a group folder to remove the package group.

 <!-- reference -->
 [1]: https://www.juliabloggers.com/understanding-package-version-restrictions-in-julia/